-Measurement Focus, Basis of Accounting, and Financial Statement Presentation
+Measurement Focus and Basis of Accounting

-The accounting and financial reporting treatment applied is determined by its measurement focus and basis of accounting.
-The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of cash flows.
-Charges for services revenue is recorded when earned.
-Grants and similar items are recognized as revenues as soon as all eligibility requirements imposed by the provider have been met.
+The governmental activities are reported using the economic resources measurement focus and the accrual basis of accounting, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
+Revenues are recorded when earned, and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.
+Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.
+ACD's net position is reported as restricted and unrestricted.
+The statement of activities demonstrates the degree to which the expenses of ACD are offset by revenues.